tiepdotme/lisacharlotterost.github.io/_posts/2015-06-28-TUTORIAL-Google-Search-History.md

 - Add a beginning `{"event":[` and a closing `]}`.

 <br>
 YOU DID IT!
 Yeah!
-To get that right is the hardest part of the whole tutorial – everything will be easy from now on:
+To get that right is the hardest part of the whole tutorial – everything will be easy from now on.
 <br><br><br>